coldbox-modules/cbdebugger/readme.md

 moduleSettings = {
 	// Debugger Settings
 	cbDebugger = {
+		// Master switch to enable/disable request tracking into storage facilities enabled : true,
-		// Turn the debugger on/off by default.
-You can always enable it via the URL using your debug password debugMode : true,
+		// Turn the debugger UI on/off by default.
+You can always enable it via the URL using your debug password
+		// Please note that this is not the same as the master switch above
+		// The debug mode can be false and the debugger will still collect request tracking debugMode : true,
 		// The URL password to use to activate it on demand debugPassword  : "cb:null",